andrealang/docs/admin/index.md

 | Subject | Enter the subject line for the email.
 This is a required field.  |
 | Message Body | Enter the message body text to be sent in the email.
 You can use the IBM payload values to populate the email notification with pertinent information.
 See the [Threshold payload section values](index.html#threshpayload) table to identify which values you can use.
 Use basic HTML tags to structure your email.
 This is a required field. |
 | To | Enter the email address or addresses using a comma-separated list for the recipients of the email notification.
 Expand the "cc" or "bcc" options to copy others on the email.
 This is a required field. |
+{: caption="Table 4.
+Fields for email notification subscriptions about maintenance updates or incidents" caption-side="top"}

 Threshold data is collected once every 6 hours.
 A notification is sent only once when the value crosses the threshold value you set.
-A new notification is not sent unless the value drops below the threshold, if you chose ascending, and then increases above the threshold again.
-Likewise, if you chose descending, you are only notified again if the value rises above the threshold you set and then drops below the threshold again.
+If you chose ascending, a new notification is not sent unless the value drops below the threshold and then increases above the threshold again.
+Likewise, if you chose descending, you are notified only if the value rises above the threshold you set and then drops below the threshold again.

-If you don't want to wait 6 hours for the notification to be sent when the threshold is met, after you complete the fields on the form, you can click **Save and Test** to save and test the notification with sample data.
+If you don't want to wait 6 hours for the notification to be sent when the threshold is met, after completing the fields on the form you can click **Save and Test** to receive a test notification with sample data.

-*Table 5.
-Form fields for a webhook notification subscription about maintenance or incidents* {: #caption}
+An Organization Quota threshold notification includes only the organizations that have crossed the specified threshold percentage in the 6 hour time period corresponding to that notification.
+Organizations that have crossed a threshold during previous 6 hour time periods will not be included, even if they remain above or below the threshold.
+The three resources that make up an organization's quota (reserved memory, services, and routes) are considered independently when determining if an organization quota notification should be sent.
+For example, if the amount of reserved memory used by an organization crosses 50% of the organization's quota, an Organization Quota threshold configured with a value of 50% would result in a notification being sent.
+If the number of services used by the same organization crosses 50% of the organization's quota at a later point in time, even though the amount of memory used remains unchanged, the same Organization Quota threshold subscription would also result in a notification being sent.

 {: #webhooknotsub}

 | **Field** | **Description** |